 In the event of DAMAGE to Ausgrid's cable or conduits, call 13 13 88 immediately.
 PROCEED with CAUTION

-It is your responsibility to protect Ausgrid's cables and conduits from damage and your Duty of Care to protect your workers from harm or injury.
+It is your responsibility to prot from harm or injury. ect Ausgrid's cables and conduits from do amage and your Duty of Care to protect your workers Signed: Responsible person on site / Date:///

-Signed:

-Responsible person on site

-Date: / /